menu

 This guide explains how mature DevSecOps teams implement mobile AppSec directly within CI/CD pipelines.
 Drawing on patterns observed across regulated enterprise environments, it outlines how artifact identity, binary validation, API behavior testing, and risk gating can be integrated into a single operational model.

-The goal is to make mobile CI/CD pipelines structurally defensible.
+The goal is not to add more tools, but to make mobile CI/CD pipelines structurally defensible.

 Key takeaways